javascript-tutorial/en.javascript.info/1-js/02-first-steps/15-function-expressions-arrows/article.md

 } else {
                            // \
   function welcome() {     //  |
-    alert("Greetings!");   //  |  in this if test we don't enter this block, }                        //  |  so this "welcome" is never created
+    alert("Greetings!");   //  |  if age=16, the the execution does not go here,
+  }                        //  |  so this "welcome" is never created
                            // /
 }

-// Now we're out of figure brackets,
+// Here we're out of figure brackets,
 // so we can not see Function Declarations made inside of them.

 *!*